bill-rich/cncstats/API.md

 The `player_money_data` table has the following structure:

 - `id`: Primary key (auto-increment)
-- `timestamp_begin`: Timestamp when the data was recorded (indexed)
+- `timestamp_begin`: Timestamp when the data was recorded (part of unique constraint with timecode)
-- `timecode`: Game timecode at the moment of recording
+- `timecode`: Game timecode at the moment of recording (part of unique constraint with timestamp_begin)
 - `player_1_money` through `player_8_money`: Money amounts for players 1-8
 - `created_at`: Record creation timestamp
 - `updated_at`: Record last update timestamp

+**Unique Constraint:** The combination of `timestamp_begin` and `timecode` must be unique.
+This prevents duplicate entries for the same game moment and ensures data integrity.

 ## Environment Variables